lucee/lucee-docs/docs/04.guides/08.lucee-5/12.osgi/page.md

 We can update *every* library Lucee is using at any time without issue and without the need to restart the JVM.
 This means that Lucee patches can include updated libraries, making Lucee a lot more flexible than it was in the past.

 ##Can I benefit from OSGi somehow?##
-Yes you can, Lucee 5.0 also comes with some enhancements to the `createObject` function to use OSGi features directly.
+Yes you can, Lucee 5.0 also comes with some enhancements to the [[function-createObject]] function to use OSGi features directly.

 Today you use `createObject('java',"my.class.Path")` to create Java objects, but with the power of OSGi under the hood we can do more!